Dave Matthews Band Responds to 'Disturbing Allegations' of Sexual Harassment Against Violinist Boyd Tinsley

 “I hope he does.
 But I’m going to miss having that whirling-dervish Adonis-Muppet over there on my right.
 I know the audience is, too.
 But we can’t serve that desire,” the frontman added.

-The Dave Matthews Band’s new album, Come Tomorrow, is scheduled for a June 8 release and their full North American tour kicks off May 18 in Texas and runs through September.
+The Dave Matthews Band’s new album, Come Tomorrow, is scheduled for a June 8 release.
+Their full North American tour kicks off May 18 in Texas and runs through September.